Towards Explainable Industrial Anomaly Detection via Knowledge-Guided Latent Reasoning: Related Work

 \subsection{Anomaly Detection}

-Anomaly detection aims to identify abnormal patterns that deviate from the normal data distribution~\cite{ma2025aa, liao2025ad,chen2026dyc}.
+Anomaly detection aims to identify abnormal patterns that deviate from the normal data distribution~\cite{ma2025aa, liao2025ad}.
 However, substantial variability in appearance and the scarcity of anomalous samples make anomaly detection a particularly challenging task~\cite{gu2024filo,yan2025wavelet,fengomiad}.
-To address these challenges, traditional unsupervised methods learn representations solely from normal samples and identify anomalies during testing~\cite{roth2022towards, deng2022anomaly,zhang2025wave}.
+Traditional unsupervised methods learn representations solely from normal samples and identify anomalies during testing~\cite{roth2022towards, deng2022anomaly,zhang2025wave}.
 While effective to some extent, these approaches often rely on category-specific models, which constrain their generalization and practical applicability in real-world industrial scenarios.

-Recent studies have explored vision–language models for zero-shot and few-shot anomaly detection by aligning visual representations with textual semantics~\cite{qu2024vcp,xu2025towards,qu2025bayesian}.
-For example, WinCLIP~\cite{jeong2023winclip} leverages CLIP~\cite{radford2021learning} to compute similarities between multi-scale image patch features and manually designed textual prompts for anomaly discrimination.
-To enable more flexible and adaptive cross-modal alignment, methods such as AdaCLIP~\cite{cao2024adaclip} and BayPFL~\cite{qu2025bayesian} further incorporate image information into the prompt construction process, enhancing the model’s capacity to capture anomaly-related semantics.
-Despite the performance gains of these approaches, their inference pipelines predominantly rely on static similarity matching, and the limited reasoning capability of the base models remains a critical bottleneck.
+Recent studies have explored vision–language models for zero-shot and few-shot anomaly detection by aligning visual representations with textual semantics~\cite{qu2024vcp,xu2025towards,chen2026wmoe}.
+For example, WinCLIP~\cite{jeong2023winclip} leverages CLIP~\cite{radford2021learning} to measure similarity between image patch features and hand-crafted text prompts.
+To improve cross-modal alignment, AdaCLIP~\cite{cao2024adaclip} and BayPFL~\cite{qu2025bayesian} further incorporate image information into the prompt construction process, enhancing the model’s capacity to capture anomaly-related semantics.
+Despite the performance gains of these approaches, their inference pipelines predominantly rely on static similarity matching, and the limited reasoning ability of base models remains a key bottleneck.